frankieliu/hugo/content/posts/till-i-collapse-ii.md

 reverse query part which was done in ershov's solution \\(O(\log n)\\).

-In that I already mentioned that one should make full advantage that the segment tree is just like a normal binary tree with left and right branches.
+In that I already mentioned that one should make full advantage that the segment tree is just like a normal binary tree with left and right children.

-For a BIT however, there is not so clear how one can answer the same query.
+For a BIT however, it is not so clear how one can answer the same query.

 For this one needs to really understand BITs.